avipars/Flipper-Combo/README.md

 - Requires an app installed that can run Javascript code (in a limited fashion)

+- Scripts are tested on Momentum and will likely NOT work on other firmwares

 ## Useful Links and Repositiories

 * [GPIO Boards](/GPIO_BOARDS.md)